Key Takeaways

 You should also keep your AC running if you have pets.
 They are sensitive to extreme temperature changes, which can lead to serious health risks such as dehydration and heat stroke in summer.

 If you have to leave your HVAC running, that doesn’t mean that you should blast it at a high temperature.
-Consider setting back your thermostat 7-10F from your usual settings when your home is unoccupied.
+Consider setting your thermostat back 7-10°F from your usual setting when your home is unoccupied.
 According to the Department of Energy, this can help you save around 10% on your heating and cooling bills.
-Here’s all you need to know about energy-efficient thermostat settings to maximize comfort and savings.

 How to Save on Energy Bills